-Veritas Access 7.2 Graphical User Interface (GUI)
+Veritas Access 7.2.1 Graphical User Interface (GUI)

-Veritas Access 7.2 introduces a new Graphical User Interface (GUI).
-The GUI provides a dashboard for a specific Veritas Access cluster, as well as views for shares, storage infrastructure, reports, and settings.
+Veritas Access has a Graphical User Interface (GUI) that provides a dashboard for a specific Veritas Access cluster, as well as views for shares, storage infrastructure, reports, and settings.
 The GUI lets the administrator perform tasks for the cluster and monitor the results.
 In this release, the GUI is part of Veritas Access.